Architecture

 Composable with the rest of crypto, where you want it

-Boli mirrors assets to EVM (ERC-3643 + ERC-1155) and Solana (Token-2022) when distribution requires it.
-The asset stays canonical on Canton; the mirrors compose with stablecoins, custody, DeFi, and wallets — without compromising the privacy and finality of the canonical leg.
+Boli projects assets onto EVM and Solana via burn-and-mint (ERC-7802) when distribution requires it.
+Circulating supply across every chain stays within one attested reserve, so the asset composes with stablecoins, custody, DeFi, and wallets — without a lock-and-wrap copy and without compromising the privacy and finality of the Canton settlement leg.

 What being on Canton gives a government or institution.